MaeghanMS/MaeghanMS.github.io/README.md

       Clean, analyze, and use data to create visualizations to aid school leaders in making equity-focused school improvement decisions.

 **The Reading Team, New York, New York**
 *Reading Specialist (2024)*
      Manage and implement engaging interventions for K-5 students behind in reading.
 In Spring of 2024, boosted overall student reading achievement, with 50% of students reaching benchmark levels within six months.

-**Raleigh Oak Charter School, Raleigh, North Carolina**
+**Raleigh Oak Waldorf Charter School, Raleigh, North Carolina**
 *Teacher (2020 – 2023)*
-• Looped with a group of students for their Kindergarten, First Grade, and Second Grade years
-• Created lessons that fused Public Waldorf Core Principles and NC Standard Course of Study
-• Infused art and multiple intelligences into direct instruction, skill practice, and assessments Legacy Elementary School, Marion County Public Schools, Ocala, Florida Third Grade Language Arts Teacher (January 2020 – June 2020)
+     Created lessons infusing Public Waldorf Core Principles and the NC Standard Course of Study for Kindergarten through Second grade students.
+Infused art and multiple intelligences into direct instruction, skill practice, and assessments.

+**VIPKid, Online**
+*Teacher (2019 – 2023)*
+     Prepared and delivered virtual English immersion classes for children ages 4 to 15 to developing English communication and literacy skills.

+**Legacy Elementary School, Ocala, Florida**
+*Teacher (2020)*
-• Adapted the language arts curriculum for a range of reading levels from kindergarten to fourth grade
-• Used data to plan small group fluency, comprehension, writing, vocabulary, and grammar lessons
-• Fostered a growth mindset and cooperative learning environment for students with learning disabilities, gifted talents, and social or communicative disabilities
+     Adapted the language arts curriculum for a range of reading levels from kindergarten to fourth grade.
+Used data to plan small group fluency, comprehension, writing, vocabulary, and grammar lessons for students with learning disabilities, gifted talents, and social or communicative disabilities.

-VIPKid, Online
-Teacher (July 2019 – August 2023)
-• Prepare and deliver individual online English immersion classes
-• Guide children ages 4 to 15 in developing English communication and literacy Clifford International Program Kindergarten, Guangzhou, China Kindergarten Teacher (March 2017 – July 2019)
+**Clifford International Program Kindergarten, Guangzhou, China** *Teacher (2017 – 2019)*
-• Planned and delivered Manitoba curriculum lessons in an ESL immersion Kindergarten classroom
+     Trained teachers on activities to develop writing foundations in young learners.
+Planned and delivered Manitoba curriculum lessons in an ESL immersion Kindergarten classroom.

-• Trained teachers on using balanced literacy to develop reading foundations in young learners Disney English, Guangzhou and Hangzhou, China
-Language Learning Director (September 2015 – February 2017)
+**Disney English, Guangzhou and Hangzhou, China** *Language Learning Director (2015 – 2017)*
-• Improved the center’s rates of student renewal and teacher turnover
-• Created high-quality marketing events to gain sales leads each week
-• Raised the center’s academic standards by creating a culture of collaboration and peer observation Senior Foreign Trainer (January 2015 – September 2015)
+     Improved my site's rates of student renewal and teacher turnover.
+Created high-quality marketing events to gain sales leads each week.
+Raised academic standards by creating a culture of collaboration and peer observation.
+*Senior Foreign Trainer (2015)*
-• Delivered on-going training to improve academic and guest service quality
-• Observed and coached trainers to improve students’ English language learning Foreign Trainer (December 2012 – December 2014)
+     Delivered on-going training to improve academic and guest service quality.
+Observed and coached teachers to improve students’ English language learning.
+*Foreign Trainer (2012 – 2014)*
-• Taught Chinese learners, ages 3-12, to confidently communicate in English
-• Promoted Disney English by providing excellent customer service to all guests Charlotte Mecklenburg Schools, Chantilly Montessori School, Charlotte, NC Full-Time Teacher’s Assistant (August 2010 – November 2012)
+     Taught Chinese learners, ages 3-12, to confidently communicate in English.
+Promoted Disney English by providing excellent customer service to all guests.

+**Chantilly Public Montessori School, Charlotte, NC**
+*Teacher’s Assistant (2010 – 2012)*
-• Presented Montessori lessons for Pre-K through 6th grade students in all subjects
-• Evaluated student progress and developed strategies with lead teacher Camp Royall, Moncure, NC
+     Presented Montessori lessons for Pre-K through 6th grade students in all subjects.
+Evaluated student progress and developed strategies with lead teacher.

-Counselor (May 2010 – January 2012)
-• Led children and adults with Autism through daily camp activities
-• Initiated and followed behavior plans
-Activity Director (January 2012 – November 2012)
+**Camp Royall, Moncure, NC**
+*Activity Director (2012)*
-• Planned, executed, and adapted various programs for individuals with Autism
-• Trained and empowered counselors through support, feedback, and evaluations
+     Planned, executed, and adapted various programs for individuals with Autism.
+Trained and empowered counselors through support, feedback, and evaluations.
+*Counselor (2010 – 2012)*
+     Led children and adults with Autism through daily camp activities.
+Initiated and followed behavior plans.

 ### Projects

 Licenses & Certifications: